zetkin/manual/index.md

 layout: landing
 ---

-# Zetkin manual
+# Zetkin Manual
-This is where the Zetkin user manual will be.
+This is The Zetkin Manual, the most exhaustive resource on how to use Zetkin, the platform for organizing activism.
+Pick your preferred language to start learning.

-# Work in progress versions
+## Language versions
 [Svenska](/sv) |
 [English](/en)